fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 For $\xi < 0$, we obtain distributions with support on the entire real line, but they always have a positive mean.
 They seem to have no practical application \[5\].
-For $\xi \in (1,2)$, we get interesting compound Poisson Gamma distributions.
+For $\xi \in (1,2)$, we get interesting compound Poisson gamma distributions.
 These are mixed distributions;
 continuous distributions combined with a point mass at zero.
 These represent a distribution of sums of gamma-distributed random values, in which the number of summands is Poisson-distributed (thus, there is a